nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - `NAME` should be a string.
 - `PHONE` should be an 8-digit integer.
 - `EMAIL` should contain "@".
-- `TELEGRAM` should be between 5-32 characters and start with "@".
+- `TELEGRAM` should be between 5-32 characters and start with "@", and it cannot contain any special characters except underscore.
 - `FROM` should be a time in "HH:SS" format
 - `TO` should be a time in "HH:SS" format
 - `TAG` should be an alphanumeric string without spaces.